nicholasgriffintn/NGWebsiteNuxt/articles/seperating-my-app-from-the-server-with-nuxt.md

 Setting up Nuxt is actually incredibly simple via their create-nuxt-app tool.

 To start with it you'll need to make sure that you have npx and npm installed.
-Once you do, you simply need to run the following commannd: `yarn create nuxt-app <project-name>`.
+Once you do, you simply need to run the following command: `yarn create nuxt-app <project-name>`.

 ![](https://cdn.nicholasgriffin.dev/images/Screenshot+2019-05-30+at+22.59.00.png)

-This should then do everything for you, aside from answering a few questions about your app, which it will leaave to you.
+This should then do everything for you, aside from answering a few questions about your app, which it will leave to you.

 I won't go through the rest as the next part will depend on your own project, however, there are a ton of Nuxt tutorials out there and it's really simple,  I moved this website over night and while it does still have  a couple of issues (and I still need to do  the server part), the process was painless thanks  to Nuxt and Vue.